astrada/gapi-ocaml/README.md

 See `examples` directory to find code samples that show usage of some services.

-See service generator source code (`tools/serviceGenerator.ml`) for a complex example of how to use functional lenses within the state monad.
+See `tools/serviceGenerator.ml` for a complex example of how to use functional lenses within the state monad.

 See `tools/README.md` for the instructions of how to build and run the service generator utility.